 Black Hebrew Israelites

 The group we met was very tame compared to most I have seen online or heard of.
 However they were preaching a false gospel.
 They were preaching that we are saved by following the Ten Commandments.
-They were teaching that we are justified by the law, and had no answer for Paul in Galatians 2 when he said no one is justified by the law but by faith in Christ or for Paul in Galatians 5 when he said those who disagree are severed from Christ and fallen from grace.
+They were teaching that we are justified by the law, and had no answer for Paul in Galatians 2 when he said no one is justified by the law but by faith in Christ, or for Paul in Galatians 5 when he said those who disagree are severed from Christ and fallen from grace.

 After our preaching, we confronted these men with the Gospel.
 Bo and Kenan specifically labored for a very long time refuting their claims and preaching the Gospel to them and calling them to repentance and faith.
 It was inspiring to say the least.

 There was one moment when I thought our engaging them was pointless and fruitless.
-They were so hard headed and stubborn that even after clear biblical verses were presented they would simply dismiss them.
+They were so hard-hearted and stubborn that even after clear biblical verses were presented they would simply dismiss them.
 However, I realized my folly when I noticed that when we engaged them, they put their microphones down.
 The fruit of our debate was that we prevented their false Gospel from being proclaimed.

-Overall, we believe that glory was brought to God as we publicly and boldly and individually proclaimed His Gospel to men and women who have not accepted it.
-We had wonderful conversations with many people; I saw many people intently and politely stand and listen to our message.
+Overall, we believe that glory was brought to God as we publicly, boldly, and individually proclaimed His Gospel to men and women who had never accepted it.
+We had wonderful conversations with many people.
+I saw many people intently and politely stand and listen to our message.
 And those people were worth it.
 For all the people that cussed and kept walking, we had people who listened in conviction, and they made it worth it.